xandersavvy/Leetcode/README.md

 # Leetcode
-It will be highly appreciated if you commit solutions in differnet approaches and different languages.
+It will be highly appreciated if you commit solutions in different approaches and different languages.
 Thank you.